GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_map_design_2.md

 ### Sources

 Any data represented on a map should have its sources indicated.
 This provides a record of the data used, but also credits the author of the data.
 The reader will then be able to look for more information on the sources if he wishes.
-Open access geographic data, such as OpenStreetMap, are increasingly population and must also be cited on maps.
+Open access geographic data, such as OpenStreetMap, are increasingly populated and must also be cited on maps.

 It is possible to give the source of each data under the legend, or to do so in a dedicated space in the map.
 The level of precision of the sources varies according to the author or the precision of the data.